 - In person at our office or by mail (Office hours, address and locations)

-- Email attachment in PDF, JPG or TIFF format (limit 25MB file size)
+- Use an Email attachment in PDF, JPG or TIFF format (limit 25MB file size)

 If you have questions about this process, please contact us.

 If you are applying to attend U-M beginning in the Fall Term, complete the current year FAFSA and CSS/Financial Aid PROFILE when you apply for admission.

 April 30 Priority Deadline: The U-M Office of Financial Aid must receive a valid FAFSA and PROFILE by this date to consider you for all aid programs.
 Use estimated tax information, if necessary.
 Give yourself plenty of time to apply so that the we receive your records on time.

 Rejected FAFSA: If your FAFSA is rejected, you may miss the priority deadline.
 The most common reason is missing required signatures (student and both parent signatures are required for dependent students).
 One parent must also sign for independent students applying for a Health Professions Loan.

 May 1: Pay enrollment deposit to the Office of Undergraduate Admissions.
 June 1: Deadline to submit additional documents to be considered for need-based U-M grants and scholarships.
 Sign in to Wolverine Access to view a list of needed documents.
 (Note: U-M does not participate in the College Board IDOC (Institutional Documentation Service) program; do NOT upload your documents through IDOC).